-A hotel with its charm, comfortable rooms, and the service stands out.
-Book here.
+A hotel with its charm, comfortable rooms, and where the service stands out.

-Parts of the lodging is like taken out of a Tolkien movie, they look like cute hobbit houses or cabins buried in the ground.
+Parts of the lodging seem to have been taken out of a Tolkien movie, they look like cute hobbit houses or cabins burrowed in the ground.

 Located in a secluded location in Pastaza, there are hammocks perfect to recharge, their waterfall and natural swimming pool are ideal to reconnect with nature and their location overlooking the Llanganates is optimal for birdwatching.
 Book here.

 We have some more must-see and must-eat options for you in this video from our complete Pastaza experience, watch it here:

 I can highly recommend a visit to Yanacocha.
 It is a beautiful project, a place that serves as a rescue center to endangered species.
 A home to all those animals that have been domesticated and hopefully can be rehabilitated and sent back to their natural habitats thanks to all the work that is done at the Yanacocha Rescue Center.

 If you found this page helpful, I would appreciate it if you would pin, share or tweet it on any social media platforms you use!
 Every little bit will help fund our travels and continue to bring great content to our site!

 If you want more in-depth information and also a guide that you can bring along during your trip, I recommend the travel guide Lonely Planet Ecuador & the Galapagos Islands.